Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 <a name="azuresa"></a>
 ## Create Azure Storage Account
-  The Azure Storage Account is required for several parts of this pattern
+  The Azure Storage Account is required for several parts of this solution
   - It is used as a the storage location for the raw event data used by the data generator that will feed the Azure Event Hub.
-  - It is used as a Linked Service in the Azure Data Factory and holds the USQL scripts required to submit Data Lake Analytics jobs to process data.
+  - It is used as a Linked Service in the Azure Data Factory and holds the USQL scripts required to submit Data Lake Analytics jobs to process data by Azure Data Factory.

   ### Creation Steps
   - Log into the [Azure Management Portal](https://portal.azure.com)